-After a day of preaching and alms, two fellow monks, in brimming youth, of more or less the same age, with one being more senior, were returning to their monastery while the sun was returning to his abode.
+After a day of preaching and alms, two fellow monks, brimming with youth, of more or less the same age, with one being more senior, were returning to their monastery while the sun was returning to its abode.
 Firmly established in their conduct, they would walk with their heads down and glances scanning not beyond two feet.
-Those were the days of monsoon and the gods seemed happy as it rained generously that day too.
+Those were the days of the monsoon and the gods seemed happy as it rained generously that day too.
 The valley was green and puddles of water looked like patches of random art on the unpaved roads.
-Their monastery beautifully set in the magnificent mountains was past a rivulet, barely six feet wide, that would have strong water current during the monsoons.
+Their monastery beautifully set in the magnificent mountains was past a rivulet, barely six feet wide, that would have a strong water current during the monsoons.

 Naturally, they had to cross the rivulet to get to the monastery.
 As they arrive at the bank of the river, they see a beautiful young woman, white like the pearlescent snow-capped mountains of the valley, with a softly radiating face like the morning sun, standing there still but somewhat anxious.
 They exchange glances; the senior monk understood that the young lady was afraid of crossing the swollen rivulet.

 Without any verbal communication and with no further ado, he gets closer to the feminine idol and gently picks her up in his arms.
 He crosses the river and puts her down, even more gently, on the other side of the river.
 She bows in gratitude and respect before making tracks towards her home.